dqdang/hallucinate/README.md

 # hallucinate
-Appear offline for the MacOS League of Legends client
+Appear offline for the League of Legends client on both MacOS and Windows